Make your own laundry detergent to save money and be nicer to the earth. There are several advantages to producing your own detergent.

 For starters, it is better for the environment.
 You decrease the use of plastic packaging as well as the discharge of toxins into the environment.
 According to research conducted by the University of Washington, top-selling laundry detergents include dangerous compounds such as acetone, the main component in paint thinner and nail polish remover.
 This might be the cause of headaches caused by your laundry detergent.

 The following advantage is that you save money.
 In this post, I’ll break down the expenses so you can see precisely how much money you’ll save.
 Saving money does not imply compromising the efficacy of your existing detergent.

 To clean your clothes, these DIY remedies work just as well as conventional detergent.
 The ingredients I’ve picked are excellent cleaning agents, so I am confident you’ll like these homemade laundry detergent recipes!

 This post may contain affiliate links.
 Full disclosure here.

 How To Make Liquid Laundry Detergent

-- Wear your safety equipment: Put on your dust mask right now to avoid inhaling the tiny particles.
+Wear your safety equipment: Put on your dirt mask right now to avoid inhaling the tiny particles.
 Wear your gloves as well for further protection.
-Baking soda, washing soda, and Borax can irritate skin due to their high alkaline levels, so use caution.
+Baking soda, washing soda, and Borax can irritate the skin due to their high alkaline levels, so use caution.

-- Grate the soap as follows: To get a fine powder, shred the soap with a cheese grater or food processor.
-Allow the dust to settle before removing the cover from the food processor.
+Grate the soap as follows: To get a fine powder, shred the soap with a cheese grater or food processor.
+Allow the dirt to settle before removing the cover from the food processor.

-- Before using it on washing day, give it a thorough shake or mix.
-Depending on your machine, use 12 cup to one cup each load.
+Before needing it on washing day, give it a thorough shake or mix.
+Depending on your machine, use 12 cups to one cup for each load.